Jonas Fjeld: Biography

 Fjeld was introduced to Rick Danko by Andersen in 1990.
 Danko, Fjeld, and Anderson started doing concerts in September 1990, and recorded the eponymous Danko/Fjeld/Andersen album in Norway in 1991.
 This album included a bilingual version of Engler i sneen (Angels in the Snow) and two more songs co-written by Fjeld, When Morning Comes to America and Blue Hotel.

+In 1996, Fjeld began his collaboration with folk singer and poet Ole Paus, and the pair went on to release three mostly acoustic albums under the name To Rustne Herrer (English: Two Rusty Gentlemen).
 Fjeld was introduced to Chatham County Line in 2005, and was sufficiently impressed with them to invite them to Norway for some concerts.
-Fjeld and Chatham County Line have toured together, and recorded two albums, both of which went gold in Norway.
+Fjeld and Chatham County Line toured together, and recorded two albums, both of which went gold in Norway.

 In 2019, he released the album Winter Stories with the famous American singer Judy Collins and Chatham County Line.
-It reached number one on the Billboard Top Bluegrass Albums list, becoming the first American album ever to give Collins first place on any list, despite all the years she has been in the business.
+It reached number one on the Billboard Top Bluegrass Albums list, becoming the first American album ever to give Collins first place on any list, despite all the years she had been in the business.
 It was the first Billboard top for Fjeld and the third for Chatham County Line.

 Fjeld has received four Spellemannprisen, the Norwegian equivalent of a Grammy, he was inducted into the Rockheim Hall of Fame in 2020.